-United States Government provides a framework for understanding the purpose, principles, and practices of constitutional representative democracy in the United States.
-Responsible and effective participation of citizens is stressed.
-Students understand the nature of citizenship, politics, and governments; the rights and responsibilities of citizens; and how these are part of local, state, and national government.
-Students examine how the United States Constitution protects rights and provides the structure and functions of various levels of government.
+United States Government provides a framework for understanding the purpose, principles, and practices of constitutional representative democracy in the United Responsible and effective participation of States. citizens is stressed.
+Students understand the nature of citizenship, politics, and governments; the rights and responsibilities of citizens; and how these are part of local, state, and national government. examine how the United States Constitution protects rights and provides the structure and functions of various levels of government.
 How the United States interacts with other nations and the government's role in world affairs will be included.
 Using primary and secondary resources, students will articulate, evaluate, and defend positions on political issues.
 As a result, they will be able to explain the role of individuals and groups in government, politics, and civic activities and the need for civic and political engagement of citizens in the United States.

-- Grade Level: 12
+Grade Level: 12Prerequisite: None

-- Prerequisite: None

-- Credit: 1 per semester, 1 semester

-- Fulfills the US Government requirement for all diplomas
+Fulfills the US Government requirement for all diplomas

-ACP US Government & Politics IU POLSY 103
+ACP US Government & Politics COURSE #157401

-COURSE #157401